sudo-prime/cprint/README.md

 ## Installation

 I still haven't figured out how to package and distribute python modules as of yet, so for now, just download or copy and paste the code into a file called cprint.py and import it as shown above.

+## Contact

+If you think there's a way to expand upon my code, let me know.
+I'm willing to make this thing worse than it already is.